Reshui/Commitments-of-Traders-Analysis/README.md

       Example [Group Classification] [Number][Month or Year abbreviated as a single letter(M or Y)][The letter I signifying index]

 Charts Updated January 12, 2021
-●	Only certain charts made by users will auto-update when placed on the Charts worksheet.
+●	Only certain charts made by users will auto-update when placed on the 3 Charts worksheets.
 ●	 Please be aware that I do not have a complete list of charts that currently work with the imbedded scripts.
 I will expand on this functionality later.
-●	Filtering the data table associated with the contract you wish to view will also filter the charts if it is selected as an option.

 Notes on cell Coloring
 Cell coloring is not intended to be used as a buy or sell indicator.
 Make sure you know what it represents in EACH column as certain colors may be reused and represent different things.
 Sometimes the actual color doesn’t matter as much as the shade does.
 For example, 3 Std Deviations above or below average usually has a darker background with white letters.